Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Acknolwedgments

 The tracking model's control inputs are $\uv = [\fxr,\dl, \fxf_\regtext{max}]\tp$ which correspond to throttle (\unit{N}), steering (\unit{rad}), and brake (\unit{N}).
 Note that $\fxr$ only provides forces in the longitudinal direction of the rear tire.
 The brake only provides forces along the direction of the front tire.
 While its maximum value $\fxf_\regtext{max}$ is set by input, its actual magnitude $\fxf$ is inversely proportional to the front tire frame longitudinal velocity.
 Such design ensures that the braking force goes to zero when the car stops moving.

 The lateral forces on both the front and the rear tires,

 are formulated using the Fiala brush tire model \cite{fiala1954lateral}.
-Lastly, the car's physical parameters ($\Iz, \mc, \La, \Lb$) as well as other constants used in the Fiala tire model are adopted from the DeLorean car specs from \cite{goh2016simultaneous}.
+Lastly, the car's physical parameters ($\Iz, \mc, \La, \Lb$) as well as other constants used in the Fiala tire model are adopted from the DeLorean car specification from \cite{goh2016simultaneous}.